Bishop Cotton School (Shimla): Buildings and grounds

 The staff are housed in Linlithgow house.
 Next to this is the Holy Trinity Chapel and between them is Canning Gate and Lawrence Gate which can be identified with The Lawrence School, Sanawar crest bearing the legend "Be ready".
 Viceroy Lawrence laid the foundation stone of the school at the present site.

 Facing the main school building are Rivaz, Ibbetson and Lefroy dormitory houses.
 Curzon dormitory house is at the right back end.
 Opposite Lefroy is the War Memorial and Museum with a cannon and an aircraft further along.
 Between Lefroy and the War Memorial is an arched hedge that leads past a tiny rose garden to the Headmaster's Lodge and the Lady Willingdon Swimming Bath.
 In front of the porch is a fountain commemorating Sardar Sohan Singh.

 The main hall of the school is Irwin Hall.
 Behind this is the Senior Master's Lodge to the left of which is the park and to its right Litster Hall and the laboratories.
 Sports facilities include the Bawa Squash Courts and Shankar Hall for indoor badminton.

 Dormitories

-From classes 3 to 8 the boys live in dormitories under the care and supervision of matrons, boys of the same age group are together.
-The Remove Building commemorates Ronald and Zoe Hakim (Staff 1969–86; HM: 1987–94).
+From classes III to VIII the boys live in dormitories under the care and supervision of matrons, boys of the same age group are together.
+The Remove Building commemorates Ronald (Staff: 1969–86) and Zoe Hakim (Headmaster: 1987–94).
 Each dormitory has about 34 boys.
 Class III and IV reside in Linlithgow dormitory, class V reside in Iron's dormitory, class VI reside in Sinker dormitory, VII reside in Lewis dormitory and class VIII reside in Stooks dormitory.
 From class IX onwards the boys move up to the main school, which dates back to the 1860s, and live House wise.
 They are under the direct control and supervision of their house masters, captains and prefects.